Fingernail changes in IBS, Gluten Sensitivity and Celiac Disease

 A Window to Your Health

-Fingernails can be an expression of who you are – they may be adorned with jewels, be a helpful tool for day-to-day activities or provide a window to hidden stress.
-However, if you suffer from digestive issues such as celiac disease, irritable bowel syndrome (IBS), FODMAP intolerance or gluten sensitivity, they may also reveal more about your health than you realize.
+if you suffer from digestive issues such as irritable bowel syndrome (IBS), FODMAP intolerance or gluten sensitivity, fingernails may reveal more about your health than you realize.
 When you are experiencing digestive woes and looking for answers, the following five changes to your fingernails may provide clues to an underlying cause.

 1. White Lines